rabiavarol/METU-CENG/README.md

-# METU/CENG
+# METU-CENG
-This repository contains my homeworks of some courses at METU/CENG.
+This repository contains my homeworks of some courses at METU-CENG.

   **CENG213 - Data Structures** : C++